 A Complete Street provides transportation access to all users of the road including bicyclists, children, pedestrians, motorists, transit users, and seniors and people with disabilities.
 Planning and designing complete streets is context-sensitive and includes community involvement.
 It is both a process and a finished product.
 The California Complete Streets Act of 2008 (AB 1358 Chapter 675) is the primary guiding legislation for accommodating bicycle and pedestrian consideration as part of transportation and land use planning.
-The Metropolitan Transportation Commission is planning to take the legislation a step further by requiring local jurisdictions to amend their General Plan to be consistent with the California Complete Streets Act to be eligible for transportation funding.
-The STA will need to continue to collaborate with its member agencies to utilize plans such as the Transportation for Sustainable Communities Plan to meet the intention of MTC's requirements and State legislation.
+The Metropolitan Transportation Commission assisted in crafting the legislation update requiring local jurisdictions to amend their General Plan to be consistent with the California Complete Streets Act to be eligible for transportation funding.
+The STA will need to continue to collaborate with its member agencies to utilize plans such as the Transportation for Sustainable Communities Plan and PDA Plan to meet the intention of MTC's requirements and State legislation.